Simulation-Based Anesthesia Training

 Participants will:

-• Review Crisis Resource Management (CRM) principles including application to real clinical settings, cross monitoring and situational awareness.
+• Review and apply Crisis Resource Management (CRM) principles to simulated and real clinical settings, including but not limited to cross monitoring, speaking up and having situational awareness.

-• Apply communication strategies in event management including the role of the event manager using the new paradigm “Name, Claim, Aim”, handoffs, structured communication such as SBAR, assertion techniques including “Two Challenge” and use of advocacy/inquiry.
+• Apply communication strategies in event management including establishing the role of the event manager using the new paradigm “Name, Claim, Aim” to organize the team, in addition to handoffs, structured communication such as SBAR, assertion techniques including “Two Challenge” and use of advocacy/inquiry.

-• Demonstrate deliberate practice of diagnostic problem solving and strategies to avoid fixation, advancing familiarity with the Emergency Manuals for patient treatment during times of high cognitive load.
+• Apply diagnostic problem solving techniques and strategies to avoid fixation, including familiarization and practice with using the Emergency Manuals for patient treatment during times of high cognitive load with deliberate practice in simulated critical events

-• Practice strategies for culture change with an emphasis on inviting input and speaking up.
+• Develop strategies for culture change with emphasis on inviting input and speaking up.

 Continuing Medical Education (CME) Credit: